jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 {{< /cite >}}

 At no time and in no circumstances should a Communist place his personal interests first; he should subordinate them to the interests of the nation and of the masses.

 Hence, selfishness, slacking, corruption, seeking the limelight, and so on, are most contemptible, while selflessness, working with all one's energy, whole-hearted devotion to public duty, and quiet hard work will command respect.

 {{< cite >}}
 "The Role of the Chinese Communist Party in the National War" (October 1938), Selected Works, Vol. II, p.
 198.
 {{< /cite >}}

-Communists must be ready at all times to stand up for the truth, because truth is in the interests of the people; Communists must be ready at all times to correct their mistakes, because mistakes are against the interests of the people.
+Communists must be ready at all times to stand up for the truth, because truth is in the interests of the people.

+Communists must be ready at all times to correct their mistakes, because mistakes are against the interests of the people.

 {{< cite >}}
 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, p.
 315.
 {{< /cite >}}

 Communists must always go into the whys and wherefores of anything, use their own heads and carefully think over whether or not it corresponds toreality and is really well founded; on no account should they follow blindly and encourage slavishness.